A Beginners’ Guide to BDSM Wearables: 7 Types You Should Know

 Woman's hand wearing Bijoux Indiscrets MAZE hand harness

-The MAZE Hand Harness is a bracelet that’s worn around the wrist with an additional strap extending to a finger loop.
+The Bijoux Indiscrets MAZE Hand Harness is a bracelet that’s worn around the wrist with an additional strap extending to a finger loop.
+They come in a set of two.

-I really love these harnesses.
-They’re incredibly sexy in an unexpected way, just vanilla enough to wear in public but just kinky enough to draw some looks when you do.
+I really love these hand harnesses.
+They’re incredibly sexy in an unexpected way, just vanilla enough to wear in public but just kinky enough to draw a second glance.
 I like them as an easy way to enhance a simple all-black outfit with a little bondage-inspired twist.
 As someone who uses my hands a lot in an expressive way when I talk, I love having them accessorised like this.
+They’re comfy to wear, too, and do not impede my ability to use my hands normally.

 If you like, you can also use the Bijoux Indiscrets MAZE Hand Harness as a kink tool.
 Why not clip them together to hold your partner’s hands behind their back, or attach a leash to one of them through the centre ring?

-Unfortunately, I have to say that the MAZE Hand Harness is not particularly size-inclusive.
+Unfortunately, the MAZE Hand Harness is not particularly size-inclusive.
 Although the wristband is adjustable from 6.3″ up to 7.87″, the finger loop is not adjustable and is pretty small.
 I have fairly small hands even for a cis woman, and the finger loop was slightly too snug to be truly comfortable.
 It did loosen a bit with wear, but it is right on the limit of what I could wear comfortably.
-Anyone with hands larger than mine – which includes a lot of AFAB people and the vast majority of AMAB people – would not be able to wear it comfortably.
+Anyone with hands larger than mine—which includes a lot of AFAB people and the vast majority of AMAB people—would not be able to wear it comfortably.

 Woman's leg in Bijoux Indiscrets MAZE Leg Garter

-The MAZE Leg Garter consists of two bands that sit just below the knee and around the ankle.
+The Bijoux Indiscrets MAZE Leg Garters consist of two bands that sit just below the knee and around the ankle.
 A central strap runs up the back of the calf and connects them.
+They come in sets of two.

-Again, I find them sexy in a unique way.
+Like the MAZE hand harnesses, I find these sexy in a unique way.
 The calves and lower legs are not areas we often think to accessorise, which I think is a shame.
 An accessory that draws the eye to that part of the body adds an unexpected focal point to a look.

 The MAZE Leg Garters are versatile, too.
-They look great with stompy boots and fishnet tights, or equally good with a short skirt and killer heels.
+They look great with stompy boots and fishnet tights, but equally good with a short skirt and killer heels or even over a pair of skinny jeans.
 In fact, they’ll draw attention to your legs in just about any outfit and you can style them in tonnes of different and fun ways.

 Again, though, size inclusion is a major problem.
 The band that goes around the knee is adjustable from 11.42″ to 13.78″.
 The ankle band is adjustable from 6.69″ to 9.84″.
 I can wear the leg garters on the loosest setting at the top and second loosest at the bottom.
 But again, a large majority of people with bigger bodies will simply not be able to wear them.
 Some MAZE products come with extenders, but these do not.